NMFS–Sea Grant Fellowships

 Background and information

 - Population and ecosystem dynamics involve the study of fish populations and marine ecosystems to better assess fishery stock conditions and dynamics.
-Emphasis is on the development and implementation of quantitative methods for assessing marine ecosystems, for assessing the status of fish, invertebrate, and other targeted species stocks, and for assessing the status of marine mammals, seabirds, and other protected species

 - Marine resource economics concentrates on the development and implementation of quantitative methods for assessing the economics of the conservation and management of living marine resources.